Boost Your Business with eCards

 • A full day off from work: Offer a long weekend or a break in the middle of the week with a full day off from work.

 After employees put extra effort into their jobs, they might appreciate a break!
-Thank them for their efforts by giving them a chance to rest without having to worry about the amount of sick days or PTO they have left.
+Thank them for their efforts by giving them a chance to rest without having to worry about the number of sick days or PTO they have left.

-7. Celebration lunch
+7. Celebration Lunch

 Celebrate your employees’ accomplishments with a free meal.
 Tell them to forgo packing lunch before coming in to work the next day.